 A support course for MATH 1314; includes supplemental instruction, supervision of assignments for MATH 1314, and various instructional interventions as needed.
 Students taking this course must also be registered for MATH 1314 during the same term.
 This is a nontransferable course and will not count towards any degree.
 Three lecture hours per week.

-Prerequisite: Test placement
+Credit: 3 semester hours Prerequisite: Test placement

 DMAT 0332 Co-requisite for Contemporary Mathematics